Rpcraig123/Snake/README.md

 ### *Description*

-I will be building Snake utilizing HTML/CSS/JavaScript.
-This project will be be featured on my professional portfolio.
+Snake built utilizing HTML/CSS/JavaScript.
+This project is also deployed using surge and available to play using the link above!

 ***